… …

 If you dry the livers with a paper towels first, the edges will get crispy.
 However, if you over crowd the pan, they will not caramelize; therefore, use a large skillet so you have enough room.

-The entire dish took less than 15 minutes to make and it is a healthy dinner recipe.
+The entire dish took less than 15 minutes to make and it is a delicious dinner recipe.

 How Long Can You Store Chicken Liver Pâté?